-"The box!" vociferated Mr. Wyatt, still standing, "the box, I sav!
+"the box, I say!
 Captain Hardy, you cannot, you will not refuse me.
 Its weight will be but a trifle, it is nothing, mere nothing.
-By the mother who bore you-for the love of Heaven-by your hope of salvation, I IMPLORE you to put back for the box!"
+By the mother who bore you-for the love of Heaven-by your hope of salvation, I implore you to put back for the box!"